krzysztofslusarski/jvm-gc-logs-analyzer/README.md

 * Logs from JDK 11, 12, 13 - works with flags below, tested on Parallel, CMS and G1.
 * Logs from JDK 9, 10 - should work.
-* Logs from JDK 8 and below - experimental (no GC log support, only safepoint, charts and stas are not accurate, because log file style sucks).
+* Logs from JDK 8 and below - experimental (no GC log support, only safepoint, charts and stas are not accurate, because this logs sucks).
-* Max 10MB file (after compression).
-* For JDK 11+ decorators: level,tags,time,uptime are needed, check sample Xlog configuration below.
+* For JDK 11+ decorators: level,tags,time,uptime are needed, check sample Xlog configuration above.
 * UI is optimized for Full HD resolution.
 * There is no exception handling at all :)